 Let's now construct a call to Otter that will grade these notebooks.
-We will use dist/autograder.zip from running Otter Assign to configure our grading image.
-Our notebooks are in the ipynbs subdirectory and contain a couple of written questions, so we'll specify the --pdfs flag to indicate that Otter should grab the PDFs out of the Docker containers.
-Lastly, we'll name the assignment demo with the -n flag.
+We will use dist/autograder/autograder.zip from running Otter Assign to configure our grading image.
+Our notebooks are in the ipynbs subdirectory, so we'll need to use the -p flag.
+The notebooks also contain a couple of written questions, and the filtering is implemented using HTML comments, so we'll specify the --pdfs flag to indicate that Otter should grab the PDFs out of the Docker containers.